jHernandezdev/using-ansible-with-azure/5-decouple-ansible-secrets-with-azure-key-vault/decouple-ansible-secrets-with-azure-key-vault.md

 _Learn more about [Working with Ansible Register Variables]( https://www.mydailytutorials.com/ansible-register-variables/)._

-## Step 3a - Use AzPowerShell & AzCLI to Lookup Secrets
+## Step 3 Option 1 - Use AzPowerShell & AzCLI to Lookup Secrets

 At this point you have an Azure Key Vault instance and a secret stored in the vault.
 That secret can now be used in future playbooks to populate sensitive information.
 But how do you retrieve that information with Ansible?
 One way is to use the Azure PowerShell module.
 Ansible has the ability to run shell commands within a task.
 On Linux operating systems you'll use the `shell` Ansible module.